 Salina Yoga Fest

-Included in cost: Great classes and instructors, T-shirt or Tank Top (register by May 9th, 2018 to guarantee shirt day of event), light lunch, community engagement and Lots of YOGA
+Included in cost: Great classes and instructors, T-shirt or Tank Top (register by Jan 24, 2019 to guarantee shirt day of event), light lunch, community engagement and Lots of YOGA.
+New this year: DOOR PRIZES!

 Please read the FAQ’s below for more details and Join the buzz on our Salina Yoga Fest Facebook page